jeremyrickard/do-porter/README.md

 ##### Generate a Credential

-Once this has finished, you are almost ready to install the bundle.
-Before you install, however, you'll need to generate a credential.
-To do this, we'll use the `porter credentials generate` command:
+Before you install this bundle, you'll need to generate a credential.
+To do this, we'll use the `porter credentials generate` command with the `--tag` option:

 ```
 porter credentials generate --tag jeremyrickard/porter-do-bundle:v0.4.0